Whether or not you buy into the hype of weddings, it’s a pretty important day and you should look — and feel — your best.

 Planning a wedding can be stressful, and on top of the dress fittings, cake tastings, venue tours and creating the guest list, seating charts and more, you also want to make sure your hair and makeup look amazing and last all day long.

-To best plan your wedding glam, here are some tips from the pros on everything you need to know about putting together the plan for your wedding look.
-(Plus, for those brave beauty souls, how to do it yourself.)
+To best plan your wedding glam, here are some tips from the pros on everything you need to know about creating your wedding look.

 Finding the artist or stylist